zoeesilcock/zoeesilcock/README.md

 My name is Zoee and I have a passion for building and learning new things, I work as a fullstack web developer and indie game developer.
-Although I am proficient in many aspects of software development, my prefered role is programmer.
+Although I am proficient in many aspects of software development, my preferred role is programmer.

 🌍 [Homepage](https://zoeetrope.com) \
 💼 [LinkedIn](https://www.linkedin.com/in/zoeesilcock/)